 The frequency and extent of such review should be commensurate with the risks of ML/TF and the size of the firm's business.

-that any compliance deficiencies identified during the regular reviews are rectified in a timely manner.
+LCs and AEs should ensure that any compliance deficiencies identified during the regular reviews are rectified in a timely manner.